-In general, Feedback Layers are placed in Feedback Master view.
+In general, Feedback Layers are placed in the Feedback Master view.
 This master view allows creating feedback layers which are shown as pop-ups on the slide right after learners submit their answers.
-In other words, the layers provide learners with feedback on their result.
+In other words, the layers provide learners with feedback on their results.

 Overall, the Master View includes three main parts: